HiPERCAM/hipercam/docs/reduction.rst

 The two operations of |grab| followed by |combine|, along with clean-up of the temporary files can be carried out with the single command |makebias|.
-This also saves the frames to a temporary location to avoid polluting the working diectory with lots of files.
+This also saves the frames to a temporary location to avoid polluting the working directory with lots of files.
 Thus assuming all frames in bias run :file:`run0002.fits` are OK, the following command will make the combined bias frame::